-However, most retail stores, fearful of being charged by pro victim prosecutors, simply allow criminals to snatch and grab.
+However, most retail stores, fearful of being charged by pro-victim prosecutors, allow criminals to snatch and grab.
 San Francisco has gotten so bad.
 Many merchants are relocating to more pro-gun, pro victims states like Texas, Nevada, Arizona, and New Mexico.

 A legitimate reason for using such force is to defend oneself or one’s property from unlawful damage.
-The appropriate level of force a reasonable person would believe is necessary to safeguard property from harm is known as “reasonable force.”
+A reasonable person would believe the appropriate staff necessary to safeguard property from harm is “reasonable force.”

 If the immediate use of force is required, such as when a female is unlawfully touched by a suspected rapist, who believed she’d be raped, she could claim self-defense when appropriate for the circumstances.
 But never rely on defense laws.
 Elected prosecutors in

 California is actively releasing hardened criminals while vigorously prosecuting and filing unmeritorious cases anytime a gun is used in self-defense.
 If you want to be free from a progressive, anti-gun prosecutor, flee the state while you still can.